baffelli/icos-cities-pipeline/README.md

 chmod 700 ~/secrets.yml
 ```

+### Configuration of `ssh` keys for meterological data

+The pipeline copies meteorological data originating from Meteo Schweiz from another Empa server with `rsync`.
+The access to this remote server is done with `ssh` keys.
+The set-up of these keys requires the help of [Stephan Henne](mailto:stephan.henne@empa.ch) to install each user's public `ssh` keys on the remote server.

 ### Configure network shares

 Using automount, configure the following (Windows) network shares to be mounted on `/mnt/{username}/mnt/` in the following way:

 - `K:/Projects/`
-  - One folder per project, e.g  `K:/Projects/Nabel`  mapped on  `/mnt/{username}/Nabel`
+  - One folder per project, e.g  `K:/Projects/Nabel`  mapped on  `/mnt/{username}/mnt/Nabel`

 - `G:/`
   - On `/mnt/{username}/mnt/G`

 To setup automount, ask Stephan Henne from 503 or Patrick Burckhalter from the IT department.

 ### Install DigDag

 Follow the instructions [here](http://docs.digdag.io/getting_started.html#downloading-the-latest-version) to install the latest version of digdag.
 Additionally, configure the maximum number of task by creating the directory `~/.config/digdag/` with:

 ```
 mkdir ~/.config/digdag/
 ```